Defeating Our Human Nature (Part 2. Adultery - Betrayal On Every Level)

 Because people go into marriage thinking that there is a backdoor from which to escape, they jump into a situation that soon seems too constrictive, too binding.
 "Oh no, I'm married now.
 I'm not free anymore."
 Then panic sets in and they dream of a situation where the marriage did not exist.
 They feel that if they were single they could be free to do whatever they wished to do, after all, they would be free.
 This is all an illusion.
 Sexual freedom, as far as God is concerned, does not exist.
 No one has the freedom to join their bodies to just anyone, despite popular notion and customs that say otherwise.
-The only freedom for the sexual aspect of our lives is in the healthy love lives we share with our spouse, anything else is sin.
+The only freedom for the sexual aspect of our lives is in the healthy loving sexual lives we share with our spouse, anything else is sin.
 You think that is too restrictive?
 Consider Jesus' words:

 "You have heard that it was said to those of old, 'You shall not commit adultery.'
 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart."
 (Matthew 5:27-28)